Compressed Bayesian Tensor Regression: Introduction

-The JL lemma asserts that any set of $n$ points in the $d$-dimensional Euclidean space can be embedded into the $k$-dimensional Euclidean space such that all pairwise distances are preserved within an arbitrarily small factor, $\epsilon>0$, for $k=\mathcal{O}(\epsilon^{-2}\log n)$.
-The original JL lemma has been studied and proved in many ways to achieve faster embedding and tighter bounds (see \cite{dasgupta_elementary_2003} for a short and elegant proof of the original lemma).
+Random projection results in loss of information, and the theoretical efforts to demonstrate the limited severity of such loss rely on the JL lemma which asserts that any set of $n$ points in the $d$-dimensional Euclidean space can be embedded into the $k$-dimensional Euclidean space such that all pairwise distances are preserved within an arbitrarily small factor, $\epsilon>0$, for $k=\mathcal{O}(\epsilon^{-2}\log n)$.
 Central to the JL embedding is a $k\times d$ random projection matrix $\boldsymbol{\Phi}$.
 The original recipe requires $\boldsymbol{\Phi}$ to meet three properties, namely, spherical symmetry, orthogonality, and normality \citep{ailon2009fast}.
-These can be achieved by drawing each entry of $\boldsymbol{\Phi}$ independently from a standard normal distribution, orthogonalizing each row using the Gram-Schmidt algorithm, and then normalising them to unit length.
-However, the resulting matrix is a dense matrix, which can slow down the evaluation of the random projection when the data dimension is large.

-This motivates several variants of JL embeddings to simplify and sharpen the lemma. \cite{indyk1998approximate} showed that the JL guarantee can still be obtained without enforcing orthogonality and normality. \cite{achlioptas_database-friendly_2003} not only dropped the spherical symmetry condition, but also proposed a sparse way to construct the random projection matrix.
-Each entry is independently drawn from a discrete distribution with atoms $-\sqrt{\psi}$, $0$, and $\sqrt{\psi}$ with probability $1/2\psi$, $1-1/\psi$, and $1/2\psi$ where $\psi=1$ or $\psi=3$.
+Several variants of JL embeddings have been developed to simplify and sharpen the lemma. \cite{indyk1998approximate} showed that the JL guarantee can still be obtained without enforcing orthogonality and normality. \cite{achlioptas_database-friendly_2003} not only dropped the spherical symmetry condition, but also proposed a sparse way to construct the random projection matrix.
+Each entry is independently drawn from a discrete distribution with atoms $-\sqrt{\psi}$, $0$, and $\sqrt{\psi}$ with probability $1/2\psi$, $1-1/\psi$, and $1/2\psi$ where $\psi=1$ or $3$.
 To encourage sparsity in the random projection matrix and speed up computation, \cite{li_very_2006} used $\psi\gg 3$ (e.g., $\psi=\sqrt{D}$, where $D$ is the number of features, or covariates). \cite{matouvsek2008variants} considered a version of the JL lemma with independent sub-Gaussian projection entries.
-In this paper, we use tensor projections where the entries of the projection matrices and tensors are i.i.d. from the distribution used in \cite{achlioptas_database-friendly_2003} and obtain new JL-type concentration inequalities by exploiting some properties of the Meijer G function in a significant departure from the existing literature \citep{mathai_h-function_2010,stojanac_products_2018}.